Biography of Khadim Bâ

 Travelling from Senegal, Khadim Bâ headed to Paris to study Business Administration.
 Then, in Montreal, Canada, he specialized for four years in Hydrocarbons management and obtained a Bachelor degree in Business Administration.

-In 2004, he began his career in a Senegalese processing company (Sosestra) in the Foundry’s Purchasing department.
+In 2004, after having spent a few months alongside with the notable economic operator Idrissa Gueye from Kaolack, in Iron ore trading and sales in Senegal and Mali, he began his career in a Senegalese processing company (Sosestra) in the Foundry’s Purchasing department.
 He then worked at BMW AG Bank, in the financial service for importers.
 Thereupon, he joined HEC Montreal as an intern in the Energy Management Development Program (EMPD) department.
-During that same year, as head of independent auditing, he worked at the Mayoro Wade firm.
+During that same year, as head of auditing, he worked at the Mayoro Wade firm.

 In September 2006, he became Deputy General Manager of Carrefour Automobile, specializing in the sale of luxury vehicles in Dakar.